-Day 10: Tour Damaraland and travel to Grootberg Lodge
+Day 10: Tour Damaraland, Transfer to Grootberg Lodge

 Next, make your way to the Twyfelfontein Rock Engravings at the head of Aba Huab Valley, where you can find plenty of gorgeous formations.
-You will discover the ancient engravings of the animals that are no longer found onsite, like elephants, giraffes, lions, and rhinos.
-Up to 2,500 engravings have been found here, at this UNESCO World Heritage Site–the first with such distinction in Namibia.
-You can continue visiting with the rock art of the region at Rsisab Ravine, while Phillips Cave allows you to explore the humpbacked white elephant painting inside.
-Then, take a trip to Spitzkoppe, which is nicknamed the “Matterhorn of Africa,” to view the formation.
-However, only expert hikers and climbers need apply, as this is considered dangerous territory!
+You'll discover the ancient engravings of animals no longer found on-site, like elephants, giraffes, lions, and rhinos.
+Up to 2,500 engravings have been found here at this UNESCO World Heritage Site—the first with such distinction in Namibia.
+You can continue visiting the region's rock art at Rsisab Ravine, while Phillips Cave allows you to explore the humpbacked white elephant painting inside.
+Then, take a trip to Spitzkoppe, nicknamed the "Matterhorn of Africa," to view the formation.
+However, only expert hikers and climbers need to apply, as this is considered dangerous territory!

 After your exploration of Damaraland, it will be time to depart for Grootberg Lodge, where you will spend the night.
 Once you arrive, enjoy the lodge amenities.
 You can take a dip in the pool, enjoy the sunset from the deck, and possibly spot some rhinos and elephants in the area.

-Day 11: Tour Grootberg Lodge and travel to Etosha National Park
+Day 11: Tour Grootberg Lodge, Transfer to Etosha National Park

-Today, you can explore more of Grootberg Lodge, before you depart for Etosha National Park.
+Today, you can explore more of Grootberg Lodge before you depart for Etosha National Park.
 You are welcome to join a Moringa Guided Walk, where you will travel to the top of the plateau.
 Your guide will be able to spot the local flora and fauna.
-The 3-hour walk also provides views of more rock formations and the Etendeka Mountains.
+The three-hour walk also provides views of more rock formations and the Etendeka Mountains.

 - Remain in your vehicle at all times when on game drives.

-- Obey any and all traffic signs posted within the park.
+- Obey all traffic signs posted within the park.